bibekanandadatta/JHU-Dissertation-Template/README.md

   - For the footnotes, I used the default `\footnotesize` (10 pt), and footnote texts are single-spaced with `\baselineskip` spacing between each footnote.

-- The texts of the Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are single-spaced.
+- The texts of the Table of Contents (TOC), List of Tables (LOT), and List of Figures (LOF) in the front matter, and bibliographic references in the back matter are single-spaced for each item.
   - Spacing between two consecutive chapter entries in the TOC is `\baselineskip`.
-For two consecutive sections, it is `0.5\baselineskip`, and for subsections and subsubsections, the space is `0.3\baselineskip`.
+For two consecutive sections, it is `0.5\baselineskip`, and for subsections and subsubsections (not shown in the default TOC), the space is `0.3\baselineskip`.
   - Spacing between two consecutive bibliographic items in the bibliographic reference section in the back matter is `\baselineskip`.

-- Spacing around the headings of different text environments is the default spacing provided by the `parskip` package.

-- Chapter labels are placed approximately 1.5 inches from the top of the page followed by the chapter title in the next line with an approximate spacing of 0.3 inches in between them.
+- Chapter labels are placed approximately 1.5 inches from the top of the page followed by the chapter title in the next line with an approximate spacing of 0.25 inches in between them.
   - Space between the chapter title and the following text is approximately 0.75 inches except for the case when there is a quote.
 In the latter case, the space followed by the chapter title to the quote and the quote to the following text is 0.5 inches.

 - The header and footer are placed outside of the margin.
 The header includes the chapter label and chapter name whereas the footer includes pagination.
-  - The height of the header is 18 pt with 12 pt additional space for the following text.
-But if you have a long chapter title you may have to change it (details are described later).
+  - The height of the header is 30 pt with 12 pt additional space for the following text.

-- Currently, the document is formatted to have **three** levels of paragraph-style environments (section, subsection, subsubsection) for writing.
-All of them are shown in the Table of Contents as well.

 - The spacing around the section, subsection, and subsubsection headings are chosen to be default offered by the `parskip` package.
 The paragraphs do not have any indentation with `\baselineskip` spacing in between them.